WARR Space robotics

 The WARR ist the biggest student group at TUM, working on ambitious projects around the theme of space.

-The WARR Exploration rover is designed to be a mobile building machine.
+The WARR rover is designed to be a mobile building machine.
 Thanks to the mounted solar sintering device, the rover can sinter regolith, a material that can be found everywhere on the lunar surface.
 This concept is called In-Situ-Resource Utilization (ISRU).
 Building materials don’t need to be brought from Earth, which allows a save on transportation costs.
-Thus, the work of WARR Exploration contributes to a sustainable building procedure on the Moon.
+Thus, the work of WARR Space robotics contributes to a sustainable building procedure on the Moon.

 The WARR is always looking for committed and energetic students of all disciplines who are willing to participate closely in the further development of the project.
 If you are looking for practical experience in a diverse and exciting working environment, write them!